ARMmaster17/HIVEbook/GLOSSARY.md

 ## Virtualization

 A software-based or hardware-based method of allowing multiple instances of an operating system to share the same physical computing resources.

+## Latency

+The higher latency you have, the longer it takes a packet to travel across the network to its specified destination.